Liberty Belles

 - Tubman, Harriet

-- The very brave African-American woman
+- The very brave African American woman who escaped from a Maryland

-later, assumed the position of conductor on the Underground Railroad (a
+of conductor on the Underground Railroad.

-- Vanelli, Theresa
+- Vanelli, Teresa

 Questions for Discussion and Classroom Activities